nisyuh/boilerplate/redmine-plugin-docker/README.md

 ## Volumes (minimally noting)

-Remember the directory `redmine/` synchronizes with the source in the Redmine container including plugins by docker's bind mounting.
+Remember the directory `redmine/` synchronizes with the source in the Redmine container including plugins.

 ## Command `make` Examples